Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's put up 8.9% of the Nuggets' attempted field goals, as he's averaging 8.3 per contest.

-- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.
+- The Suns are the sixth-best defensive squad in the league, conceding 111.6 points per contest.

-- On the boards, the Suns are ranked 11th in the NBA, allowing 42.9 rebounds per game.
+- On the glass, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.

-- Looking at assists, the Suns have allowed 23.4 per game, third in the league.
+- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.
+- The Suns concede 11.4 made 3-pointers per game, third-ranked in the league.

 Kentavious Caldwell-Pope vs. the Suns